borisRadonic/ToolboxR/README.md

 ![](https://github.com/borisRadonic/ToolboxR/blob/master/3p.png)

-This library contains the basic time discrete blocks commonly used in discrete time modeling and Fuzzy Control blocks that provides a comprehensive set of features and functionalities for developing and implementing fuzzy logic-based control systems.
+This library encompasses a broad range of basic time discrete blocks essential for discrete time modeling, as well as advanced components including Fuzzy Control blocks, Finite Impulse Response (FIR) filters, various Models, PID Controllers, and Trajectory Generation tools.
+These elements provide a comprehensive suite of features and functionalities for the development and implementation of sophisticated control systems based on fuzzy logic and other control strategies.

-The Discrete Time part of ToolboxR Library in C++ provides (should provide) the following features and functionalities:
+The Discrete Time part of ToolboxR Library in C++ provides the following features and functionalities:

    1. Abstraction of discrete time modeling: The library provides a set of classes and functions that allow users to define and work with discrete time models easily.
 It sabstracts away the low-level details of managing discrete time steps and state transitions.